-- 1) Make appropriate arrangements for housing as well as transportation to and from the facility.
-Students are responsible for any travel, living, or insurance expenses incurred for those provisions during the clinical experience. - 2) Notify the Director of Clinical Education of their residence, telephone number, and e-mail address by which they can be contacted during the internship upon submission of the Midterm Confirmation Sheet for each clinical internship. - 3) Maintain health insurance as outlined above and are responsible for any medical expenses incurred during the clinical experience. - 4) Bring the Clinical Education Binder and any enclosed paperwork and assignments to each day of the clinical internship. - 5) Comply with the General Student Policies.
-(See page 19). - 6) For Terminal Clinical Internships, send the Midterm Confirmation Form to the DCE within the first three days of their internship to confirm their arrival, location, and midterm visit schedule. - 7) Review the facility's clinical education manual, policies, and procedures within the first two days of the clinical internship. - 8) Comply with all applicable policies, procedures, rules, and regulations of the facility; the DPT program STUDENT HANDBOOK, CLINICAL EDUCATION HANDBOOK, and Mount St. Joseph University STUDENT HANDBOOK and GRADUATE CATALOG, the APTA Code of Ethics (see page 40); any applicable federal regulations; and the applicable state practice act. - 9) Demonstrate professional behavior including but not limited to compliance with federal HIPAA regulations for patient privacy and confidentiality as well as maintaining acceptable standards of patient care and safety including but not limited to OSHA regulations. - 10) Report any questionable practices, unethical behaviors, or general problems with the facility to the DCE immediately.
+- 1. Make appropriate arrangements for housing as well as transportation to and from the facility.
+Students are responsible for any travel, living, or insurance expenses incurred for those provisions during the clinical experience. - 2.
+Notify the Director of Clinical Education of their residence, telephone number, and e-mail address by which they can be contacted during the clinical education experience upon submission of the Midterm Confirmation Sheet for each clinical education experience. - 3.
+Maintain health insurance as outlined above and are responsible for any medical expenses incurred during the clinical experience. - 4.
+Bring the Clinical Education Binder and any enclosed paperwork and assignments to each day of the clinical education experience. - 5.
+Comply with the General Student Policies.
+(See page 19). - 6.
+For Terminal Clinical Education Experiences, send the Midterm Confirmation Form to the DCE within the first three days of their clinical education experience to confirm their arrival, location, and midterm visit schedule. - 7.
+Review the facility's clinical education manual, policies, and procedures within the first two days of the clinical education experience. - Comply with all applicable policies, procedures, rules, and regulations of the facility; the DPT program STUDENT HANDBOOK, CLINICAL EDUCATION HANDBOOK, and Mount St. Joseph University STUDENT HANDBOOK and GRADUATE CATALOG, the APTA Code of Ethics (see page 38); any applicable federal regulations; and the applicable state practice act. - 9.
+Demonstrate professional behavior including but not limited to compliance with federal HIPAA regulations for patient privacy and confidentiality as well as maintaining acceptable standards of patient care and safety including but not limited to OSHA regulations. - 10.
+Report any questionable practices, unethical behaviors, or general problems with the facility to the DCE immediately. - 11.
+Maintain close communication with the CI and be prepared to share written goals, expectations, learning styles, and feedback preferences within the first two days of the clinical. - 12.
+Take initiative and be active learners and participants in their clinical education experience.

-- 11) Maintain close communication with the CI and be prepared to share written goals, expectations, learning styles, and feedback preferences within the first two days of the clinical. - 12) Take initiative and be active learners and participants in their clinical internships. - 13) Use spare time constructively.
-Ask about available resources including: a medical library, journals, observing other disciplines, observing other patient treatments, observing surgeries, etc. - 14) Complete all academic requirements for their internships as outlined in the Grading for the Introduction to Clinical Experience (see page 24) and Grading for Terminal Clinical Internships Sections (see page 25) and the course syllabus. - 15) On-time completion and submission of any projects or assignments made by the DCE.
-At the DCE's discretion, students may be removed from the clinic for failure to meet these deadlines. - 16) On-time completion and submission of any projects or assignments made by the CI. - 17) Accept feedback and constructive criticism in a positive manner.
+- 13. Use spare time constructively.
+Ask about available resources including: a medical library, journals, observing other disciplines, observing other patient treatments, observing surgeries, etc. - 14.
+Complete all academic requirements for their clinical education experiences as outlined in the Grading for the Introduction to Clinical Experience (see page 24) and Grading for Terminal Clinical Education Experience Sections (see page 25) and the course syllabus. - 15.
+On-time completion and submission of any projects or assignments made by the DCE.
+At the DCE's discretion, students may be removed from the clinic for failure to meet these deadlines. - 16.
+On-time completion and submission of any projects or assignments made by the Cl. - 17.
+Accept feedback and constructive criticism in a positive manner.
 Identify personal strengths and weaknesses.
-Demonstrate a positive learning attitude, initiative to do home study, and the ability and willingness to problem solve. - 18) Return their paperwork and assignments by the due date assigned by the DCE in the syllabus.
+Demonstrate a positive learning attitude, initiative to do home study, and the ability and willingness to problem solve. - 18.
+Return their paperwork and assignments by the due date assigned by the DCE in the syllabus.